cmda-minor-web/real-time-web-2021/README.md

 10.30 - Robin, Maikel
 * Continue working on product
-Aks Robin and Maikel for help if needed
+Ask Robin and Maikel for help if needed

 16.00 - Guido, Laurens, Maikel, Robin
 Stand-up